SatelliteQE/robottelo/README.rst

 pip install -I boto

-3)Then, run **sudo pip install -r ./requirements.txt** from the root of the project to have all dependencies automatically installed.

-4)You may require the below packages/software installed.
+3)You may require the below packages/software installed.

 a) Consider running 'yum groupinstall "Development Tools"' for fedora/RHEL or Development packages if installing the below modules via pip for your OS.

+   NOTE:- [pip inturn installs python-rhsm via python-stageportal via requirements.txt,
+           distribution package is only required for certificates]

-b) 'yum install python-rhsm' for fedora/RHEL
+b) 'yum install python-rhsm' for fedora/RHEL without pip
-        (would require candlepin-stage.pem & redhat-uep.pem
-         certs at /etc/rhsm/ca if installing via pip)
+        (would require candlepin-stage.pem & redhat-uep.pem certs at /etc/rhsm/ca if installing via pip)

-c) m2crypto
+c) 'yum install m2crypto' for fedora/RHEL without pip
+                        (required steps,
-        (may require all the below steps, pip install m2crypto --no-clean' for fedora 'cd /venv/build/M2Crypto'
+                                          'pip install m2crypto --no-clean' for fedora
+                                          'cd /venv/build/M2Crypto'
                                           'chmod u+x fedora_setup.sh'
                                           './fedora_setup.sh build'
                                           './fedora_setup.sh install')

-d) 'yum install rpm-python' for fedora/RHEL
+d) 'yum install rpm-python' for fedora/RHEL without pip
         (had no success with pip, I used fedora-package, found the recommended way to use is only via system-site-packages option for virtual-env)

 e) 'yum install swig' for fedora/RHEL

+4)Then, run **sudo pip install -I -r ./requirements.txt** from the root of the project to have all dependencies automatically installed.

 Running the test
 ----------------